kmwhite/kmwhite-net/src/03-artisan-testing.md

 Why create a library when there are copious amounts of them already in PyPI?
 Well, I didn't want to use stubs mocks.
 I don't like stubs or mocks.
 When testing, I like to use the logic already in existence for my instances.
 Also, if you look at the work that it takes to do mocking, it seems like a waste of time, it isn't straight forward, nor is it clear.
 You're duplicating a lot of the energy you have already spent writing your models.

+Part of my views might be skewed by the fact that I have done a lot of ruby (I'm a recovering rubyist), but in ruby, testing is a core part of the culture.
+Testing is important.
+Ruby has the ability to write beautiful tests.
+Python is beautiful, so it should have the same ability.

 ### Artisan Testing

 #### Installing Artisan